 Wendy Judith Cutler is a longtime radical teacher, writer and Jewish lesbian feminist activist.
 She taught Women’s Studies and Writing for over thirty years in Portland, Oregon.

-She most gratefully lives on beautiful Salt Spring Island (B.C. the unceded and unsurrendered territory of the Coast Salish Peoples) where she resides with her lover-girl life partner of thirty-three years.
+She most gratefully lives on beautiful Salt Spring Island (B.C. the unsurrendered, traditional territory of the Tsawout First Nation) where she resides with her lover-girl life partner of thirty-four years.
 Her greatest passion is to inspire others to honour the wisdom, power and potency of their own words.
 She relishes being part of ever-widening circles, sharing our stories and nourishing our creativity, compassion and connection.